crtoled0/BlueAuth.Mongo/README.md

 # BlueAuth.Mongo
-Authentication Backend project for Rest ecosystem
+Authentication Backend project for Rest ecosystem integrated to a local MongoDB.

+## TODO: Documentation ...